-The combination of aromatic basil, fragrant garlic slices and warm olive oil gives this simple sauce life.
+The combination of aromatic basil, fragrant garlic slices and warm olive oil gives this sauce life.
 Maybe you’ll add red pepper flakes to make it arrabbiata.
 I didn’t find the sauce too acidic, but if you’re concerned, a couple dashes of sugar should do the trick.

 This fresh grape tomato sauce uses only four ingredients and takes 15 minutes to make.
 It's made with basil, garlic, and olive oil.
 Bright red, grape or cherry tomatoes are cooked in a pan until burst open to create a juicy, creamy, sauce that comes together in minutes.